AnsibleShipyard/ansible-mesos/README.md

 ansible-mesos
 =============

+## Overview

+The ansible-mesos role supports the installation and configuration of a mesos cluster with options for master, slave or a master-slave setup.
+It supports Ubuntu and RedHat/Centos.

+It also allows the setting of specific slave executors so you can run with native docker support.

 ## Requirements

   - ansible-zookeeper, or a zookeeper server

-## Overview

-The ansible-mesos role supports the installation and configuration of a mesos cluster with roles for master, slave or a master-slave configuration.

-It optionally supports the installation of docker with slave containerizers configured for both docker and native mesos execution.

 ## Configuration